daslee/equity/Refactor Series Seed - Restated Certificate of Incorporation.md

 As used in this Restated Certificate (the "Restated Certificate"), the following terms have the meanings set forth below:

-“Board Composition” means that for so long as at least 25% of the initially issued shares of Preferred Stock remain outstanding, the holders of record of the shares of Series Seed Preferred Stock exclusively and as a separate class, are entitled to elect [Preferred Directors] director(s) of the Corporation (the “Series Seed Director(s)”), the holders of record of the shares of Common Stock, exclusively and as a separate class, shall be entitled to elect [Common Directors] director(s) of the Corporation, and any additional directors will elected by the affirmative vote of a majority of the Preferred Stock and Common Stock, voting together as a single class on an as-converted basis.
-For administrative convenience, the initial Series Seed Director may also be appointed by the Board in connection with the approval of the initial issuance of Series Seed Preferred Stock without a separate action by the holders of a majority of Series Seed Preferred Stock.

 “Original Issue Price” means $[Price] per share for the Series Seed Preferred Stock.

 “Requisite Holders” means the holders of at least a majority of the outstanding shares of Preferred Stock (voting as a single class on an as-converted basis).